 The most probable reason, on Linux/Unix systems, is that the user running Elasticsearch doesn’t have permission to lock memory.
 This can be granted as follows:

-ulimit -l unlimitedas root before starting Elasticsearch, or set
+ulimit -l unlimitedas root before starting Elasticsearch.
+Alternatively, set

 - RPM and Debian